oakla/oakla.github.io/pages/writitings/Python-Distribution.md

 ## Answer

 ### Python Virtual Environments
+You seem to be suggesting that your users download a pre-built virtual environment with each bot.
+This is not how virtual environments are designed to be used.
+A pre-built virtual environment would need to be modified after download to function properly.

-If you want users to run their bots in virtual environments, it is best to create them on the user's machine as needed, rather than having the user download them.
-A pre-built environment would need to be modified after download to function properly.
+**If you want users to run their bots in virtual environments, it is best to create them on the user's machine as needed**, rather than having the user download a pre-built one.

-Also, there is usually no reason to couple of virtual environment with an exe file.
-The benefit of distribution as exe files is that you can bundle all the dependencies into the exe file, thus eliminating the need for a Python virtual environment.
+Also, there is usually no reason to couple a virtual environment with an exe file.
+The benefit of distribution as an exe file is that you can bundle all the dependencies into that exe file, thus eliminating the need for a Python virtual environment.

 ### EXE files
 It is a good idea to implement *some* kind of 'bundling' or packaging.
 Exe files do this by default, but the downside is that they give you very little control over pushing updates